 Letters of recommendation are NOT required and will not be read.
 Please do not submit them with your application.

-Admission into the clinical programs cannot be guaranteed; however, by doing your best in course work and/or placement testing, submitting excellent essays, and attending departmental informational session, you give yourself a better opportunity to compete for one of the limited clinical seats available.
+Admission into the clinical programs cannot be guaranteed; however, by doing your best in course work and/or placement testing, submitting excellent essays, and attending departmental informational sessions, you give yourself a better opportunity to compete for one of the limited clinical seats available.

 Some applicants may receive notification in mid May.
-All applicants will be notified by May 31.
+All applicants will be notified by mid-June.

 High School & Transfer Students

 All final transcripts must be received by the end the University of Cincinnati spring semester.
 Check dates for the end of the spring semester using the UC Academic Calendar page.
-Transcripts that are not received by that time will make an applicant ineligible.
+Transcripts that are not received by that time may make an applicant ineligible.
 Please work with your high school guidance counselor or academic advisor regarding this matter.

-We recommend that you apply by January 1st to ensure that there will be enough time to process your admissions application, take placement test (if needed), and submit your materials for the selective admissions application.
+We recommend that you apply by January 1 to ensure that there will be enough time to process your admissions application, take placement tests (if needed), and submit your materials for the selective admissions application.

 Not Being Selected

 This is a selective admission process, so meeting minimum admission requirements does not guarantee a spot in the clinical program.
-Applicants that do not meet minimum requirements, performed poorly on the Nursing Admission Test, or have academic credentials that are not as strong as others in pool of applicant may not be admitted into the program(s).
+Applicants that do not meet minimum requirements, performed poorly on the Nursing Admission Test, have less competitive essays, or have academic credentials that are not as strong as others in the pool of applicants may not be admitted into the program(s).

-No, many applicants fall into this category and it does not affect them.
+Many applicants fall into this category and it does not affect them.
 You will be evaluated at the end of the spring semester.
 Many students are admitted with courses in progress in spring each year.